CMU-AA-Capstone-2025/AA-delay-absorption-modeler-master/README.md

 <img src="figures/Analytics_workflow.png" width="1500"/>

 The main pipeline from raw data sources to model evaluation outputs is shown in the figure below.
+Directories in some code files may not be completely accurate; check thoroughly before execution.

 <img src="figures/AA_pipeline_final.png" width="1500"/>